Makes large batches of juice without pausing

 Breville Juice Fountain vs. Breville Compact Juice Fountain

-We found the Compact more aesthetically pleasing on our countertop; its pulp collector is built into the main bowl, which means there’s no unsightly external plastic pulp container to set up or store and it’s easier to clean.
-We also found it easier to use with only one speed vs. the two-speed function of the Cold model.
+I found the Compact more aesthetically pleasing on my countertop; its pulp collector is built into the main bowl, which means there’s no unsightly external plastic pulp container to set up or store and it’s easier to clean.
+I also found it easier to use with only one speed vs. the two-speed function of the Cold model.
 For first-time juicers, it’s much easier to turn the unit on and off instead of alternating speeds depending on which fruits and vegetables you’re juicing.
-And honestly, we didn’t notice much difference in the performance or juice output of a one-speed vs. two-speed system.
+And honestly, I didn’t notice much difference in the performance or juice output of a one-speed vs. two-speed system.
 They created similar pulps and equally enjoyable juices.
 You can’t go wrong with either model.
 The Juice Fountain Cold Electric Juicer is excellent for large batch juicing and the Compact offers plenty of power in a much smaller size.

 Buy it if you want to enjoy more juice and clean less.

 If you consume lots of fresh juice, you need a high-capacity juicer.
 The Breville Juice Fountain features extra-large pulp and juice containers so you can make up to 70 ounces at once.
-Depending on how long a full jug will last you, the large batch capability may mean you can juice (and clean!) every two to three days rather than daily.
+Depending on how long a full jug will last you, the large batch capability may mean you can juice (and clean) every two to three days rather than daily.
 Just keep in mind it’s not the best choice if you’re short on kitchen space or want to juice lots of leafy greens.

 - Product Name Juice Fountain Cold Electric Juicer